Hassiummm/Hello-World/README.md

 <h3>An Introduction to Proofs</h3>

-I'm working on a little project with my friend: *An Introduction to Proofs*

 This is a short (not short anymore) note that designed to be a transition to proof-based mathematics.
 If you want to start with mathematics, it might be a good option.

 Lots work to do... (´･_･`)